 A study by McKinsey found that there’s a direct correlation between customer satisfaction and employee engagement.
 It’s worth taking the time to read the research as it discusses performance, agent retention, and operating costs.
 The best part is that companies already have the tools they need to make an impact.

 When employees feel supported, they perform better.
-Read this article about team member happiness and what it takes.
+Please read this article about team member happiness and what it takes.

 Data is crucial for running a call center successfully.
-It’s essential to balance the need for operational efficiency and meet customer expectations while providing an excellent customer experience.
+It’s essential to balance operational efficiency and meet customer expectations while providing an excellent customer experience.

 A single customer service misstep can cause customers to leave.